Over 2,500 Irish people are diagnosed with Bowel Cancer each year and it occurs in both men and in woman.

 Wexford General Hospital

 In Wexford General Hospital, over 600 patients were recalled for repeat colonoscopy due to concerns over incorrect reading of colonoscopy.
 It is reported that 13 cases of bowel cancer were missed.
 If you have been affected by this, please read our article dealing with the failings at Wexford General Hospital here.
-This is to assist our clients who have been affected by this scandal.

 Symptoms of bowel cancer